Potty Training

 Over-Prompting

 "Reminder resistance" is the most common training stall.
-Most resistant children have been reminded too much or held on the toilet against their will.
+Most resistant children have been reminded too much.

-Fix: Use statements ("It's time for potty") rather than questions ("Do you need to go?").
-If resistance develops, stop all reminders temporarily.
+Fix: Use statements ("It's time for potty") rather than questions.

 Forcing Extended Sitting